aKqir24/MC-Sky-Builder/README.md

 The program was only compiled in windows 10 and may not work in some systems, just simply download the zip file from the [releases](https://github.com/aKqir24/MC-Sky-Builder/releases) and double click the `MC_Sky_Builder.exe` to start the program.

 ## Compiling
-In order for this to work you need `pyhon`, `pillow`, `numpy` and if your in a linux distro you might need to install tkinter along with the dependencies.
+In order for this to work you need `python`, `pillow`, `numpy` and if your in a linux distro you might need to install tkinter along with the dependencies.

 ```bat